 Treatment and Rehab at Atlanta Detox Center

-When it comes to treatment and rehab, the first step — admitting you need help — is the hardest one.
-But once you decide it’s time to address your addiction problem, you should take advantage of drug treatment and rehab resources into your community.
+When it comes to treatment and rehab, the first step, admitting you need help, is the hardest one.
+But once you decide it’s time to address your addiction problem, you should take advantage of drug treatment and rehab resources in your community.
 Atlanta Detox Center and its professional staff will stand by your side as you endure this struggle.

-Our goal is the same as your goal — to help you safely end your substance abuse and return to a life filled with hope and promise, premised on sobriety.
+Our goal is the same as yours: to help you safely end your substance abuse and return to a life filled with hope and promise, premised on sobriety.
 Using the most current techniques in evidence-based care, we will develop a comprehensive treatment plan that includes detox, counseling, and aftercare.
 Get started on your journey today.
-Contact an admissions counselor at Atlanta Detox Center by calling 833.631.0534 for a consultation about treatment.
+Contact an admissions counselor at Atlanta Detox Center by calling 470.450.2355 for a consultation about treatment.